 The best time to gather feedback on your service is immediately after you've provided it, while it is fresh in peoples' minds.
 A good, simple questionnaire works well.
 It is also possible to carry out simple surveys online.
 Customers may be more inclined to respond in an honest and open way to an online survey due to the anonymity it offers.

 Once you have assessed the value of your offer, you can put a price on it.
 You are likely to find, however, that customers will tolerate a price rise driven by inflation or interest rates, but not if it seems to come out of the blue.

-"It's worth offering extra value at the time of a price increase, so customers don't feel like they are being conned," stresses Gammon.
-"And consider trialling your price changes to see how they are received.
+Consider whether it's worth offering extra value at the time of a price increase, so customers don't feel like they are being conned.
+You could also consider trialling your price changes to see how they are received.